 CUA30915 Certificate III in Music Industry – Performance

-CUA30915 Certificate III in Music Industry – Performance is part of the Music Training Package.
+CUA30915 Certificate III in Music Industry – Performance is part of the Creative Arts and Culture Training Package.
 It is designed for people who want to learn more about the music industry and music performance including jazz, classical, contemporary and world.

 This qualification aims to provide a broad range of skills for those who wish to work in the Music Industry.